Last updated: October, 24th 2018

 4. Risk assessment

-CEX.IO, in line with the international requirements, has adopted a risk-based approach to combating money laundering and terrorist financing.
-By adopting a risk-based approach, CEX.IO is able to ensure that measures to prevent or mitigate money laundering and terrorist financing are commensurate to the identified risks.
+Apollo, in line with the international requirements, has adopted a risk-based approach to combating money laundering and terrorist financing.
+By adopting a risk-based approach, Apollo is able to ensure that measures to prevent or mitigate money laundering and terrorist financing are commensurate to the identified risks.
 This will allow resources to be allocated in the most efficient ways.
 The principle is that resources should be directed in accordance with priorities so that the greatest risks receive the highest attention.